lixinzhan/PlanQA_Plugin/README.md

 # PlanQA_Plugin
 ESAPI Plugin for RT Plan QA

-This project is a ESAPI Plugin for Radiation Therapy Plan QA with different protocols.
+This project is an ESAPI Plugin for Radiation Therapy Plan QA.
+It is based on Varian Eclipse version 13.6 and has only been tested on 13.6.
+You can try it on other versions but some revision might be required.

 Usage: